Last updated: April 28, 2025

 How to Reduce Risks:

 By staying vigilant and working closely with your vet, you can ensure that calming supplements enhance your horse’s well-being without unintended consequences.
 While supplements can address immediate stress, they work best when integrated into a broader care plan.
-Let’s explore additional strategies to maintain your horse’s calm and confidence.
+Let’s explore additional calming strategies to help manage your horse’s stress and boost its confidence.

 Holistic Strategies to Keep Your Horse Calm and Confident